List of Homestuck characters

+Homestuck cosplayers at MCM Comic Con October 2014 showing the wide range of Homestuck characters.

 Homestuck is a webcomic written, illustrated, and animated by Andrew Hussie as part of MS Paint Adventures (MSPA).
 The webcomic centers on a group of teenagers who unwittingly bring about the end of the world through the installation of a beta copy of an upcoming computer game.
 Homestuck features a complex story and a large cast of characters, starring the four children John Egbert, Rose Lalonde, Dave Strider and Jade Harley.
-Hussie created an alien species, called trolls, that have a unique culture.
+Andrew Hussie created an alien species, called trolls, that have a unique culture.
 Homestuck characters were particularly popular to cosplay at anime conventions during the early 2010s.

-According to Lauren Rae Orsini writing for The Daily Dot, there existed 128 named characters in Homestuck in September 2012, with more still being introduced.
-The cast of Homestuck features a large quantity of LGBT characters and a major element of the webcomic is the multitude of characters that die throughout the story.